 Algebra & Logic Lab

-The Algebra & Logic Lab at Sacramento State explores problems and facilitates learning around various mathematical topics, focusing on those lying in the intersection of group theory and model theory.
+Started in Fall 2020, the Algebra & Logic Lab at Sacramento State explores problems and facilitates learning around various mathematical topics, focusing on those lying in the intersection of group theory and model theory.
 It aims to drive research, build excitement and capacity for advanced mathematics, and support students in pursuing advanced degrees and other professional goals.
-The Lab also serves as a space to build community around a shared love of mathematics.
-Please email Joshua Wiscons [joshua.wiscons@csus.edu] if you have any questions or want to drop by.

-Launched in late Fall 2020, the Lab warmly acknowledges the support of the National Science Foundation.
-Much of this material is based upon work supported by the National Science Foundation under grant number DMS-1954127.
+The Lab warmly acknowledges the support of the National Science Foundation.
+Much of its work has been supported in part by the National Science Foundation under grant number DMS-1954127.
 Any opinions, findings, and conclusions or recommendations expressed on this website are those of Joshua Wiscons and do not necessarily reflect the views of the National Science Foundation.

 Relational complexity of finite permutation groups